darklife/darkriscv/README.md

 The Lattice Brevia is clocked by the on-board 50MHz oscillator, with the UART operating at 115200bps and the LED and DEBUG ports wired to the on- board LEDs.

+Although the Digilent Spartan-3 Starter Board, this is a very useful board to work as reference for LUT4 technology, in a way that is possible improve the support in the future for alternative low-cost LUT4 FPGAs.

 In the software side, a small shell is available with some basic commands: